Real Estate Agents

 - ONLINE: eHome's eight-hour Homebuyer Education and Counseling course is the only online course accepted by CalHFA. (fee: $99) Other online courses like Frameworks are not acceptable because they do not provide a one-hour, 1-on-1 counseling follow-up session.

-- IN-PERSON: face-to-face Homebuyer Education and Counseling through NeighborWorks America or any HUD-Approved Housing Counseling Agency
+- IN-PERSON or VIRTUAL: Live Homebuyer Education and Counseling in-person or virtually though NeighborWorks America or any HUD-Approved Housing Counseling Agency

 (fee: varies by agency)